 5.2.1.5.1 General

-The supplementary services PRU disassociation operation enables the LMF to disassociate the associated PRU from the serving LMF by using NAS signalling as decribed in clause 6.17.2 of 3GPP TS 23.273 [2].
+The supplementary services PRU disassociation operation enables the LMF to disassociate the associated PRU by using NAS signalling as decribed in clause 6.17.2 of 3GPP TS 23.273 [2].
 The NAS signaling are transported using the DL NAS Transport message and the Uplink NAS Transport message defined in 3GPP TS 24.501 [3].
 The LMF may invoke this procedure prior to the event of becoming unavailable LMF (e.g., for maintenance, removal or replacement of the LMF).

 Figure 5.2.1.5.1-1 illustrates an example of the NAS signaling transport for a PRU disassociation procedure.